gl-yziquel/maintenance/README.md

 simplify the process involved in  that by progressively curating this repository in our own fork.

+* The [kanren][kanren] declarative logic programming system, by Oleg Kyseliov, William E. Byrd and Daniel P. Friedman.
+The code of this project has been migrated to github, which makes it more accessible.

 *  The [`qu-prolog`][qu-prolog]  system is  developed by  Peter Robinson  at the University of  Queensland, Australia.
 For  more details, such  as documentation, please  refer  to its  [homepage][qu-prolog-homepage].
 It  is a  prolog  system